vedidev/android-store/README.md

 > - Functions removed: `setTestMode()` & `isTestMode()` - not needed anymore
 > - Events removed: `onMarketRefund` - as of IAB version 3 Google does not support refunds anymore.
-> - `StoreController.storeOpening()` does not take an activity as a parameter anymore.

 The current virtual economny model is called **modelV3**.
 Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)